Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > An 18th-century <span lang="ja-Latn">kai-ōi</span> set.
 The paired boxes are the <span lang="ja-Latn">kai-oke</span>, and half of each shell pair was stored in each bucket.
 The shells are decorated with painted scenes.

-During the 17th century, a personal <span lang="ja-Latn">kai-ōi</span> set became a standard component of a noble bride’s wedding gifts, as the joining of the matching shells was symbolic of the join&shy;ing of husband and wife in marriage.
-However, the elaborate sets with their hand-painted and gilded interiors must have been ex&shy;pen&shy;sive to create and only owned by the richest of families.
+By the 17th century, a personal <span lang="ja-Latn">kai-ōi</span> set became a standard component of a noble bride’s wedding gifts.
+The sets carried symbolic weight as the joining of the matching shells echoed the joining of husband and wife in marriage.
+However, the elaborate sets with their hand-painted and gilded interiors must have been expensive to create and only owned by the richest of families.
 Indeed, at times restrictions were put in place so that <em>only</em> noble families of the upper ranks were permitted to include the game in their bridal trousseaux.[@JapaneseGamesOfMemory p.
 265] When the time came to hand over the wedding gifts, it was customary for the <span lang="ja-Latn">kai-oke</span> to be the first item presented,[@JapaneseGamesOfMemory p.
 265] and they were eventually to become the most important of all the gifts given to the bride.[@GoldenOpportunity p.
-11] This custom eventually died out as samurai culture was ended during the late 19th century.[@GoldenOpportunity p.
+11] This custom faded away as samurai culture declined and was eventually abolished in the late 19th century.[@GoldenOpportunity p.
 11]

 In this role, miniature <span lang="ja-Latn">kai-oke</span> can be found in [<span lang="ja-Latn">hina-matsuri</span>](https://en.wikipedia.org/wiki/Hinamatsuri) col&shy;lections, and these are still produced for this purpose today.